-Professor Osburg’s research is broadly concerned with the relationship between market economies and systems of cultural value, affect, and morality.
+Professor Osburg’s research is broadly concerned with the relationship between market economies, cultural values, and morality.
 From 2003 to 2006, he conducted ethnographic fieldwork with a group of wealthy entrepreneurs in southwest China, examining practices of network building and deal making between businesspeople and government officials.
-Networks of elite entrepreneurs and state officials have exerted increasing dominance over many aspects of Chinese commerce and politics since the start of economic reforms in the late 70’s.
-Prof. Osburg examined how these networks were forged and maintained through ritualized entertaining and the informal moral codes through which they operated.
 His book, Anxious Wealth: Money and Morality among China’s New Rich, examines the rise of elite networks in China and documents the changing values, lifestyles, and consumption habits of China’s new rich and new middle classes.
 Anxious Wealth also examines changing gender relations in Post-Mao China and the ways in which money and material wealth intersect with ideologies of love and feelings in people’s social, marital, and romantic relationships.
 In addition to his book, Prof. Osburg has published articles on masculinity, consumer culture, political corruption, state capitalism, and organized crime in contemporary China.

-In 2018, Osburg was awarded a two-year Andrew Carnegie Fellowship which will support a project titled, “Spiritual Crisis and Moral Transformation in Post-Mao China.”
-This research will examine the emergence of new forms of spirituality and religiosity in urban China, with a particular focus on the growing numbers of Han Chinese practitioners of Tibetan Buddhism.
-The project will consider the ways in which these new forms of religious belief engender broader transformations in Chinese society: How will this spiritual turn among affluent Chinese, which has emerged right as China is poised to become an economic and political superpower, affect their political attitudes, philanthropic practices, environmental consciousness, and social activism, and how will this transformation impact the world beyond China?
+In 2018, Osburg was awarded a two-year Andrew Carnegie Fellowship which supported a project titled, “Spiritual Crisis and Moral Transformation in Post-Mao China.”
+This research examines the emergence of new forms of spirituality and religiosity in urban China, with a particular focus on the growing numbers of Han Chinese practitioners of Tibetan Buddhism.
+The project considers the ways in which these new forms of religious belief engender broader transformations in Chinese society: How will this spiritual turn among affluent Chinese, which has emerged right as China is poised to become an economic and political superpower, affect their political attitudes, philanthropic practices, environmental consciousness, and social activism, and how will this transformation impact the world beyond China?

 - 2018 “Making Business Personal: Corruption, Anti-Corruption, and Elite Networks in Post-Mao China.
 Current Anthropology 59:S18, S149-S159